 Can I limit the language of the Tweets I pull in?

 Each Twitter account is set up with a default language.
-By applying a language filter in Engage, you will only pull in Tweets from accounts with the specified language set as the default.
+By applying a language filter in Live, you will only pull in Tweets from accounts with the specified language set as the default.